 1) Why do we collect your personal information?

 In order to manage your application, we need to process certain personal information about you.
 We only process your information as necessary for the purposes of progressing your application or as required by law or regulatory requirements, so not all of the purposes set out below will apply to you all of the time.

-- Application: CV, name, address, employment history, academic and professional qualifications, age, diversity (i.e. gender. ethnicity, disability, sexual orientation ), nationality, previous disciplinary matters;
+- Application: CV, name, address, employment history, academic and professional qualifications, age, diversity (i.e. gender), nationality, previous disciplinary matters;

 - Assessment: CV, psychometric tests (such as a situational judgement test, ability or personality test), interview (face to face, telephone or video), behavioural assessments (such as a role play, group exercise or presentation), technical assessments;